aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/apply/_index.md

 type: docs
 url: /styles/apply/
 aliases: [/apply-style-from-document-element/]
-keywords: "List of Sections,get sections,section break word,Section Break, Word, Microsoft Word, Word Documents"
+keywords: ""
-description: "Apply Style from Document Element."
+description: "Apply a style from an element in a Word document"
 weight: 10
 ---

-This REST API applies style from a document element.
+This REST API applies a style from a document element.

 ## REST API